-Underlying economic conditions in several of the key markets we serve have been generally stable in 2017, with our core markets, including the U.S., experiencing overall a degree of increases in economic growth and prevailing interest rates.
-These developments, which we cannot assure you will continue, could affect the markets we serve in multiple ways, both positively and negatively.
-We expect a period of uncertainty to continue and that many of the key markets we serve may continue to be adversely impacted by the financial and fiscal instability of several European jurisdictions and certain large developing economies, potentially including the impacts of political instability in the Middle East, Ukraine, Russia and other jurisdictions.
-We continue to believe that will impact market participants and that meaningful risk remains for continued economic weakness or adverse disruptions in general economic and financial market conditions.
-Moreover, future economic growth may be only at a comparably suppressed rate for a relatively extended period of time.
-Declining or weak economic conditions could reduce demand for the products sold by us or our customers, or could weaken our overall ability to write business at risk-adequate rates.
-In addition, persistent low levels of economic activity could adversely impact other areas of our financial performance, such as by contributing to unforeseen premium adjustments, mid-term policy cancellations or commutations, or asset devaluation.
+Underlying economic conditions in several of the key markets we serve have been generally stable in 2017, with our core markets, including the U.S., experiencing moderate economic growth and increases in prevailing interest rates.
+However, many of the key markets we serve may continue to be adversely impacted by the financial and fiscal instability of several European jurisdictions and certain large developing economies, including the impacts of political instability in the Middle East, Ukraine, Russia and other jurisdictions.

+We continue to believe that meaningful risk remains for continued uncertainty, economic weakness or adverse disruptions in general economic and financial market conditions.
+Moreover, any future economic growth may be at a comparatively suppressed rate for a relatively extended period of time.
+Declining or weak economic conditions could reduce demand for the products sold by us or our customers, impact the risk-adjusted attractiveness and absolute returns and yields of our investment portfolio, or weaken our overall ability to write business at risk-adequate rates.
+In addition, persistent low levels of economic activity could adversely impact other areas of our financial performance, by contributing to unforeseen premium adjustments, mid-term policy cancellations or commutations or asset devaluation, among other things.
+Our specialty and casualty reinsurance and Lloyd's portfolios in particular can be exposed to risks arising from economic weakness or dislocations, including with respect to a potential increase of claims in directors and officers, errors and omissions, surety, casualty clash and other lines of business.
+In addition, we believe our consolidated credit risk, reflecting our counterparty dealings with customers, agents, brokers, retrocessionaires, capital providers and parties associated with our investment portfolio, among others, is likely to be higher during a period of economic weakness.
 Any of the foregoing or other outcomes of a period of economic weakness could adversely impact our financial position or results of operations.
-In addition, during a period of economic weakness, we believe our consolidated credit risk, reflecting our counterparty dealings with customers, agents, brokers, retrocessionaires, capital providers and parties associated with our investment portfolio, among others, is likely to be increased.
-Several of these risks could materialize, and our financial results could be negatively impacted, even after